instagrambot/instagrambot.github.io/_docs/en/Filtration.md

 ---
-title: Filtration
+title: How does the Instabot filter people?
-permalink: /docs/en/Filtration.md
+permalink: /docs/en/Filtration
 ---

-# How does the Instabot filter people?

 It's no secret that Instabot, before subscribing to people, filters them so as not to subscribe to a knowingly inactive and fake audience.
 Below you will find the entire list of conditions that apply in this filtration.